informatics-isi-edu/deriva-docs/docs/_sources/user-guide/introduction.md.txt

-# Introduction
+# Introduction for End Users

 ## Who is this for?

 This guide is for those who want to use a deployment of DERIVA Chaise (usually referred to as a Data Browser or Data Explorer) to filter through a usually very large repository of disparate data types to find particular data that is, for example, related to a particular gene or antibody you are using in a current experiment.

-Talk about different kinds of users to date: biomedical researchers, clinicians, students, etc..
+*Talk about different kinds of users to date: biomedical researchers, clinicians, students, etc..*

 ## Features and capabilities